 As you have probably surmised, developing a cover of annual forbs is a LOT of work.
 I had been using disturbance (burning piles of tree tops) to get the grassland "weed bank" to express itself so that I could see if it was 'cleansed.'
-In effect, I had reverted primary succession to post-disturbance forbs first by killing everything with Roundup for 2-3 years) and then continued to reset it by burning repeatedly.
+In effect, I had reverted primary succession to post-disturbance forbs, first by killing everything with Roundup for 2-3 years and then by burning repeatedly.
 Accordingly, I can only allow 30-50% of the property to have annual forbs as a major part of the mix until I have more control elsewhere, preferring to maintain perennial groundcovers and bulbs there.
 But, what if I told you that there could be a need to cleanse the seed bank of certain types of native seed as well?
 Heresy!
 Well, if you want a grassland, maybe not...

-April 2010, a wet year

-I pull shrubs and kill trees in this sand hill to keep it from succeeding to brush.
+6 April 2010, a wet year I pulled shrubs and kill trees in this sand hill to keep it from succeeding to brush.
 Note the increase in the size, number, and density of the shrubs on the right in only one year (left to right from a different angle).
 There are also oak seedlings here that have to be pulled, cut, or treated every couple of years.
 So, in a historic sand hill, if what the Indians wanted was to harvest forbs, then how did they keep out the monkey flower and yerba santa if they could invade in but a year or two?
-Burn, probably every year or two.
+Burn, probably every year.
 How do I know?
+May 2014, Primarily Filago californica being invaded by Bromus carinatus, Elymus glaucus, and Diplacus aurantiacus.

-In this sand hill area, I burn brush piles here every 1-2 years to instigate a successional reversion to type, thus limiting succession to a degree.
-As the grasses invade it, I do it again, but the grasses start from where they were.
-Effectively, this is 'preservation by periodic disturbance;' else each of those successional cohorts becomes decadent, will soon be invaded, by the next higher rank.
-Wait longer and baseline regeneration happens at the succeeding higher levels.
+I had made this sand hill area from a patch of scrub because the other one was too much hassle.
+I burn brush piles here every 1-2 years to instigate a successional reversion to type, thus limiting succession to a degree.
+When grasses invade it, I do it again, but if they seed they start from where they were.
+Wait longer and baseline regeneration includes the succeeding higher level.
 Once the brush seed is deposited then the brush comes up with the sand hill species and the grasses until the sand hill species are crowded out, essentially a "recovery" of everything at once.
-The longer succession progresses before a disturbance, all levels of succession (up to the highest present at the time of the disturbance) respond simultaneously, if they can, thus increasing the rate of the successional system as a whole, simply because one does not have to wait for the seed to invade.
+The longer succession progresses before a disturbance, all levels of succession (up to the highest present at the time of the disturbance) respond simultaneously if they can, thus increasing the rate of succession in the system as a whole, simply because one does not have to wait for the seed to invade.
 If I want to take it backward, I must either burn before the grasses breed several times until that grass seed is consumed or use chemicals.
 Grazing would abet the grasses.

 This is about 70 feet from the prior slide.
-This area has been maintained as a native grassland (previously a French broom infestation).
-This needle grass (Stipa lepida) won't last more than two more years if I don't do something to set back the brush invading it from just down the hill.
+This area (previously a French broom infestation above an acacia stand) has been maintained as a grassland.
+This needle grass (Stipa lepida) won't last more than two more years if I don't set back the brush invading it from just down the hill.
 These are monkey flower (Diplacus aurantiacus), deer weed (Lotus scoparius), pink cudweed (Gnaphalium ramosissimum), and yerba santa (Eriodictyon californica).
 The first three I can simply pull.
 The yerba santa sprouts from lo-o-o-ong root runners from the parent bush below; it is a total pain to deal with.
 I don't have a good method yet, as you will soon see!